 Hybrid event examples

 Hybrid events can take on many shapes.
-In its simplest forms, a hybrid event will add an online layer to a live, in-person event - in order to reach and engage a broader audience without the need of them travelling to participate.
+In its simplest forms, a hybrid event will add an online layer to a physical, in-person event - in order to reach and engage a broader audience without the need for them to travel to participate.